tlumip/tlumip/README.md

 - _To create a full scenario_, copy the `root/scenario/` folder with a new name.
 - _To create a small scenario_, copy the `root/swim_small/` folder with a new name and copy the `root/scenario/model`^[**NOT** the `root/model/` directory!] folder containing the model code into the new small scenario folder.

-#### Initial Highway Skims
-The model requires initial year highway skims that are not included in the repository for space reasons.
-The analyst needs to create these skims for bare scenarios or scenarios where the zone geometry has changed from the reference scenario.
-To make these skims, open `root/%scenario_name%/inputs/t18/globalTemplateUpdate.properties` and edit the token

 ```py
 new.zone.system=True